Created by Henry Kane (1918--; AKA Anthony McCall, Kenneth R. McKay & Mario J. Sagola)

 Yet the books continued.
 Quite racy for its day, they're really pretty innocent as far as sex goes.
 Then, in the late sixties, in an attempt to jump start the series, the books, most of them titled The (Such-and-Such) Job, pumped up the smirky sex, plopped a few bimbos on the cover, and tried to pass them off as X-rated mysteries.
 But it was too little, and ultimately too late.
 Good ol' Pete hasn't been heard from since.

-I tried, but I was never too unimpressed with Kane.
-The Chambers books may have been popular in their time, but they never really did that much for me, or at least the ones I've read.
+I tried, but I was never too impressed with Kane.
+The Chambers books may have been popular in their time, but I found them too glib, and even smarmy at times.
 Far better were some of his contemporaries, almost-forgotten private eye writers, such as William Campbell Gault, Robert Martin, Delores Hitchens, Thomas Dewey and even Richard Prather (Prather at least knew his books were parody).